ARTICLES & INTEREST

 ask a renomark renovatorbild greater toronto areaenergy efficient home

-Your home may look the same as your neighbours but it may be costing you more money to maintain it.
-The assumption that all homes are created equal is not true.
-Within the GTA, there are homes that were built in the 1800s and have since been renovated 20 times or more.
-Let me help explain where you might be wasting money every month and provide you with some tips to help improve the energy efficiency of your home on your next home renovation.
+Your home may look the same as your neighbour's but it may be costing you more to maintain it.
+Not all homes are created equal.
+For example, there are homes within the Greater Toronto Area (GTA) that were built in the 1800s and have since been renovated many, many times to become more energy efficient.

 Chris Phillips holds a Masters Degree in Building Science from Ryerson University and is a graduate of the Sustainable Design and Build program at Fleming College.
 Chris is also a LEED® Accredited Professional.
 Realizing the need to make a difference in an often incredibly wasteful and unhealthy industry, Chris founded the green building/renovations firm Greening Homes Ltd. in 2007.